FreeRCT/FreeRCT/rcd/data_format.rst

 queries text by name), where the latter may exist in several languages.
 All text is assumed to be UTF-8 encoded, and 0-terminated.

-A text block looks like
+FreeRCT can read version 1 text blocks, which look like

 ======  ======  ==========================================================
 Offset  Length  Description
 ======  ======  ==========================================================
    0       4    Magic string 'TEXT'.
-   4       4    Version number of the block (always '1').
+   4       4    Version number of the block.
    8       4    Length of the block excluding magic string, version, and
                 length.
   12       ?
 First string.